 6 weeks to 18 months

-Our low staff-to-child ratios ensure babies in the infant rooms get lots of TLC to help them reach the important milestones in their development.
+Our low staff-to-child ratios ensure the babies in our infant rooms get lots of TLC to help them reach the important milestones in their development.
 Each infant is appointed a primary caregiver; this caregiver will become an expert in your baby’s routines and preferences.
 Our primary goal is to make our infant classrooms a home away from home!
 Time is set aside for age-appropriate physical activity such as tummy time, sitting up, crawling, and eventually standing and walking.
 We connect and play with infants through sign language, picture books, and of course singing!
 We provide all diapers, wipes, homemade baby food purees.

 18 months to 3 years

-At this stage, children are starting to interact more with their peers and the world around them.
-As children begin to expand their vocabulary, we introduce circle time where we encourage children to sing along to songs, make animal noises, and learn their first words!
+At this stage, children begin to interact more with their peers and the world around them.
+In these rooms we introduce circle time where we encourage children to sing along to songs, make animal noises, and learn their first words!
 We also model how to use good manners and share with friends.
 Toddlers have the opportunity to explore new and exciting concepts through sensory activities, creative arts, games, and various group activities.
 The toddler room explores in multiple settings throughout the day including their classrooms, multipurpose room, and outdoor play areas.
 The toddlers also love to participate in the weekly Gymnastics and Music classes.

 3 to 5 years

 Our preschoolers are on a new learning adventure every single day!
 In our Full Circle Curriculum, we explore themes such as world travel, biomes & weather, and community heroes to spark each child's curiosity.
 A huge focus in these classrooms is building confidence and independence through successful learning experiences.
 Our small ratios allow for plenty of individualized attention to make sure all children have the guidance they need to be prepared for Kindergarten.
 In addition, preschoolers also have the opportunity to participate in extracurriculars such as Music, Gymnastics, and Spanish on a weekly basis.